|Get Atlanta BeltLine updates right in your inbox!|

 A World of Art within Our World

-Art on the Atlanta BeltLine is the City of Atlanta’s largest temporary public art exhibition that showcases the work of hundreds of visual artists, performers, and musicians along nine miles of the Atlanta BeltLine corridor.
+Art on the Atlanta BeltLine is the City of Atlanta’s largest temporary public art exhibition and a testament to the Atlanta BeltLine as a living, breathing entity that is more than just trees, trails, and rails.
+Showcasing the work of hundreds of visual artists, performers, and musicians along nine miles of the Atlanta BeltLine corridor, the exhibition is a powerful conduit for everyone in the Atlanta region to gather, connect, and experience something vibrant and dynamic.
 This spectacular project places working professionals alongside emerging artists, and draws residents and visitors into some of the most unique public spaces in the City of Atlanta, providing powerful new perspectives on the city and its vibrant neighborhoods.

 The exhibition showcases how art strengthens and beautifies current and former industrial areas and creates signature spaces exemplifying the transformation of the city through the Atlanta BeltLine.
-This year’s exhibition also celebrates the opening of the Eastside Trail, the new 2.25-mile long multi-use path connecting Piedmont Park to Virginia Highland, Poncey-Highlands, Old Fourth Ward, and Inman Park, which was officially dedicated on October 15, 2012.
 Art on the Atlanta BeltLine touches almost 20 intown communities.

-Throughout the summer and fall of 2010, Art on the Atlanta BeltLine exhibited more than 40 unique works of visual and performance art.
+In the summer and fall of 2010, Art on the Atlanta BeltLine began by exhibiting more than 40 unique works of visual and performance art.
 Art installations and historic site interpretations adorned the corridor from June through October, with more than 30 performances bringing thousands of Atlanta residents onto the Atlanta BeltLine.
 In 2011, the number of projects increased by over 30 percent and included more than 330 individuals presenting 66 visual and performance pieces.

-The exhibition typically runs from September through November each year (please check our schedule for the most up-to-date information).
+The exhibition typically runs from September through November each year.
 Visual installations and performances are concentrated in the following areas along the Atlanta BeltLine:

 - West Side: From Gordon White Park north to Washington Park